TECHNOLOGY USED IN THIS PRACTICE

 To enable this practice to provide the highest quality of care, we have invested in technology that assists in the early diagnosis and monitoring of many eye diseases.
 The aquisition and ongoing maintainence of this highly specialised equipment is not adequately compensated for by Medicare alone.
 All eye examinations at this practice are privately billed with a Medicare rebate providing a portion of the eye examination fee.
 Additionally, we may also charge a separate fee for various types of imaging or specialised examinations when these are required.

 Corneal topography assesses the anterior curvature of the cornea and produces a highly precise map of the contours of your cornea.
-Our topographer measures to an accuracy of within 2 microns, which is incredible given a human hair is 75 microns thick.
+Our topographer is considered to be the 'Gold Standard' of topographers by optometrists worldwide for the fitting of speciality contact lenses such as in OrthoKeratology.
+Our topographer can measure to an accuracy of within 2 microns, which is incredible given a human hair is 75 microns thick and maps the greatest area of all placido ring topographers providing accurate measurements across the whole cornea.
 The precise mapping of your cornea makes the fitting of custom rigid hard contact lenses more accurate, and can be used to monitor any alterations in corneal shape caused by progressive corneal disorders such as pytergium, degenerative disease, and keratoconnus.
 Corneal topography is also essential for the precise fitting of Orthokeratology lenses.